dvidos/handcrafted-os/src/libc/class_attempts/attempt_3/readme.md

 Fuuture operations can include: class_name(), clone(), compare(), size_of(), is_a(), equals(), hash(), to_string(), serialize(), unserialize(), etc.

-We also have not investigated generating object_info dynamically, e.g. using a factory function.
+We also have not investigated generating a `class_info` dynamically, e.g. using a factory function.

 ## Inheritance & composition